 Reports are detailed, clear, and concise

-- Small and startup businesses: Gusto offers payroll packages that include all the features a small business needs, including tax support, 1099 forms, and payments.
+Small and startup businesses: Gusto offers payroll packages that include all the features a small business needs, including tax support, 1099 forms, and payments.
 On top of that, it streamlines benefits management, provides direct access to HR experts, and more.

 Accountants and bookkeepers: Gusto provides support to accountants, bookkeepers, and their clients in growing their firms.

-Gusto’s pricing varies based on three plans: Core ($39 base fee + $6/user/month), Complete ($39 base fee + $12/user/month), and Concierge ($149 base fee + $12/user/month).
-The main difference between the plans is access to premium features such as time-tracking, time-off requests, employee directory and surveys, and HR resource center.
+Gusto’s pricing page shows three plans: Core ($39 base fee + $6 per user, per month), Complete ($39 base fee + $12 per user, per month), and Concierge ($149 base fee + $12 per user, per month).
+The main difference between these is access to premium features such as time-tracking, time-off requests, employee directory and surveys, and an HR resource center.